shieldgenerator7/CreatureCombat/CreatureCombatTerritory_Rules.md

 Common requirements:

--   Home – The creature must be in a home biome.
-If the creature would be in a home biome but its biome bonus has been reduced to 0 or below, then this condition is longer met.
+-   Home – The Creature must be in a home biome.
+If the Creature would be in a home biome but its biome bonus has been reduced to 0 or below, then this condition is longer met.
--   Biome A – The creature must in biome A. It doesn’t matter if the creature has a bonus or not in this biome.
+-   Biome A – The Creature must in biome A. It doesn’t matter if the Creature has a bonus or not in this biome.
--   Type Group – The creature must be fighting with another ally creature that shares a type.
+-   Type Group – The Creature must be fighting with another ally Creature that shares a type.
--   Type Group X – The creature must be fighting with at least X other ally creatures that share at least one type with it.
+-   Type Group X – The Creature must be fighting with at least X other ally Creatures that share at least one type with it.
--   Type Group A – The creature must be fighting with another ally creature that shares type A with it.
+-   Type Group A – The Creature must be fighting with another ally Creature that shares type A with it.
--   Type Group A X - The creature must be fighting with at least X other ally creatures that share type A with it.
+-   Type Group A X - The Creature must be fighting with at least X other ally Creatures that share type A with it.
--   Alone – The creature must be fighting alone.
+-   Alone – The Creature must be fighting alone.

 ## Effect